How to Extract Followers from Any Twitter Account for Lead Gen

 Mistake 3: Immediate Mass Outreach

-Don't extract today and blast DMs tomorrow.
-Your leads don't know you yet.
+Do not extract today and blast DMs tomorrow.
+Your leads do not know you yet.
 Build in a warm-up phase where you engage with their content before reaching out.
 This dramatically improves response rates, as we cover in our guide on automating Twitter DMs without getting banned.

 Mistake 4: Ignoring Data Privacy